docutils/docutils/docutils/docs/ref/rst/directives.rst

     .. _table width:

 ``width`` : length_ or percentage_ of the current line width
-    Sets the width of the table to the specified length or percentage of the line width.
-If omitted, the renderer determines the width of the table based on its contents or the column ``widths``.
+    The width of the table.
+    By default, the renderer determines the width of a table from its contents. [#width-from-widths2]_

 ``widths`` : `list of integers`_ or "auto"
     A list of relative column widths.
-    The default is equal-width columns (100%/#columns).

-    "auto" delegates the determination of column widths to the backend (LaTeX, the HTML browser, ...).
+The special value "auto" delegates the determination of column widths to the backend (LaTeX, the HTML browser, ...).

+    The default depends on the writer.
+    The HTML5_ and manpage_ writers default to *"auto"*, the html4_ and LaTeX_ writers default to equal-width columns. [#widths-default]_

 ..
 TODO
     Add option ``missing-cells`` with keywords "strict", "fill", "span"?